Setting up a Kubernetes Cluster in Amazon EKS using Terraform

 I’ll describe how to create a Kubernetes cluster in Amazon EKS using Terraform in this article.

-resource is the one that creates the EKS cluster.
+The eks_cluster resource is the one that creates the EKS cluster.
 It is a simple resource.
-Its required fields are name
+Its required fields are name, role_arn and vpc_config.

-is the ARN of the IAM role that the cluster will usevpc_config
+role_arn is the ARN of the IAM role that the cluster will use

 IAM role